Try some of these creative Christmas in July activities and games for kids & families!

 1. Have a Christmas in July Countdown

 If you have the printable Advent Activities set or the 12 Days of Christmas printables to create your own "Christmas in July" countdown!
-Both sets of printables have great ideas that can be done any time of the year -- like create handmade cards, bake cookies, Have a daily countdown with one activity each day of your celebration or choose a few of your favorites and have an hourly countdown for part of the day.
+Both sets of printables have great ideas that can be done any time of the year -- like create handmade cards, bake cookies, watch a holiday movie -- there are TONS of things to do in the pack!
+Have a daily countdown with one activity each day of your celebration or choose a few of your favorites and have an hourly countdown for your Christmas in July day.

 2. Read New Christmas Books with Kids